Accused of a PFA Violation in Pennsylvania? We Can Help

 If you and the alleged victim live together, this means you will not be allowed to return home.
 The PFA can also give your spouse temporary custody of your children.
 This may severely limit your visitation rights, and you may be unable to see your children.

-What Happens If You Violate a Protection Order?
+What Happens If You Violate a Protection Order in Pennsylvania?

 Violating the terms of a PFA will hurt you in any other criminal or civil cases you may have pending.
 If you are facing stalking charges, for example, and your original PFA was ordered to keep you away from the alleged victim — but instead you showed up at her home — prosecutors can use your violation to show that you are still intent on harassing her.